-Aspects Criteria Guidelines 10.1 Employees

-10. Human Resources 10.1 Employees
+10. Human Resources

+10.1 Employees

-A. The Plan must: identify and summarize all employee information which may be relevant during the wind-up. identify each employee's date of termination. identify methods to limit severance/termination pay. consider whether a retention payment will be necessary to retain key employees through the wind-up. identify staffing needs throughout wind-up and tailor the Plan to meet those needs. determine how employee related expenses and employee held assets will be managed (cancelled/ collected/disposed). identify and determine how obligations to current or past employees outside of the normal course must be A. The Plan should include an information schedule which summarizes the following relevant information for each employee: Department/location; Gross salary (monthly if forecast on a monthly basis); Length of service; Notice period; Holiday entitlement (unused); Normal incentive entitlements (confirmed and expected); Note key staff and establish point in wind up that they cease to be key; Maternity/sick leave entitlement and anticipated use; and Company car and other company assets held (i.e. credit cards).
+A. The Plan must:

+- identify and summarize all employee information which may be relevant during the wind-up. - identify each employee's date of termination. - identify methods to limit severance/termination pay. - consider whether a retention payment will be necessary to retain key employees through the wind-up. - identify staffing needs throughout wind-up and tailor the Plan to meet those needs. - determine how employee related expenses and employee held assets will be managed (cancelled/ collected/disposed). - identify and determine how obligations to current or past employees outside of the normal course must be

+10.1 Employees

+- A. The Plan should include an information schedule which summarizes the following relevant information for each employee: - 1.
+Department/location; - 2.
+Gross salary (monthly if forecast on a monthly basis); - 3.
+Length of service; - 4.
+Notice period; - 5.
+Holiday entitlement (unused); - 6.
+Normal incentive entitlements (confirmed and expected); - 7.
+Note key staff and establish point in wind up that they cease to be key; - 8.
+Maternity/sick leave entitlement and anticipated use; and - 9.
+Company car and other company assets held (i.e. credit cards).

 The Plan should identify the expected termination date of each employee and the associated termination and/or severance payment required upon their termination (a schedule should be used to support these calculations).

 The Plan should identify methods to limit severance/termination costs by accommodating resignations, new employment opportunities and voluntary arrangements.

 The Plan should address/consider whether a retention payment/premium will need to be provided to retain key employees and should specify the amount and timing of the retention payment along with support for its necessity.

-The retention payment plan should identify specific benchmarks and performance metrics to be achieved before payment.
+- 1. The retention payment plan should identify specific benchmarks and performance metrics to be achieved before payment. - 2.
 Calculate value of any retention premiums required to retain staff.

+settled.

+consider how employees will be impacted by the Plan and identify ways to mitigate and address these risks and concerns.

+B. Employee related expenses must be included in the Forecast and Budget, as applicable.

+Engaging a specialist for this Criterion is recommended

+The Plan should consider whether additional staffing resources will be required during the wind-up and should provide for planned engagement and payment of those resources.
+Employees should only be used for the IFO during the wind-up (i.e. they should not be contracted out to an entity in the same or similar business as the IFO during the wind-up).

-Aspects Criteria Guidelines settled. • consider how employees where the be impacted by the Plan and identify ways to mitigate and address these risks and concerns. d engagement and payment of those resources.
-Employees should Employee-related expenses should be identified and the Plan should consider how these payments will be cancelled/stopped prior to wind-up.
+Employee-related expenses should be identified and the Plan should consider how these payments will be cancelled/stopped prior to wind-up.
 The Plan should address how and when the assets held by employees will be reclaimed and settled/sold/disposed of on wind-up.
-Expenses may include but are not limited to: 1.
-Cell phone bills; 2.
-Credit cards bills; and 3.
-Professional dues, conferences, training.
+Expenses may include but are not limited to:

+- 1. Cell phone bills;

+- 2. Credit cards bills: and

+- 3. Professional dues, conferences, training.

 The Plan should identify any other obligations to current employees or ex-employees (outside the normal course) and any associated disputes or additional costs, and how these will be dealt with during the wind-up, including a calculation and qualitative support.

 The Plan should identify any other risks or concerns related to employees and how the risks and concerns will be mitigated and/or reduced.
-B. Employee related expense must be included in the Forecast and Budget, as applicable.

 B. Employee-related disbursements (i.e. bi-weekly payroll, termination fees, severance, incentives, benefits, etc.) should be included in the Forecast.
 Severance, termination and any retention plans/premiums should be included in the Budget.
-Engaging a specialist for a Criterion is recommended his